jmtodaro/tor-blog-data/markdown/blog/2010-09-13-august-2010-progress-report.md

 <!-- more -->

+**Releases**

+-   On August 21st we released Tor Browser Bundle 1.0.10 for GNU/Linux.
+See [https://blog.torproject.org/blog/tor-browser-bundle-1010-gnulinux-releas...](https://blog.torproject.org/blog/tor-browser-bundle-1010-gnulinux-released "https://blog.torproject.org/blog/tor-browser-bundle-1010-gnulinux-released")
+-   On August 18, we released Tor 0.2.2.15-alpha.
+It fixes a big bug in hidden service availability, fixes a variety of other bugs that were preventing performance experiments from moving forward, fixes several bothersome memory leaks, and generally closes a lot of smaller bugs that have been filling up trac lately.
+See [https://blog.torproject.org/blog/tor-02215-alpha-released](https://blog.torproject.org/blog/tor-02215-alpha-released "https://blog.torproject.org/blog/tor-02215-alpha-released")
+-   Released two new versions of Orbot, Tor for Android.

+    > Version 1.0.2
+    >  - added "check" yes/no dialog prompt
+    >  - debugged iptables/transprox settings on Android 1.6 and 2.2
+    >  - added proxy settings help screen and fixed processSettings() NPE
+    >
+    > Version 1.0.1
- - found and fixed major bug in per-app trans proxying; list of apps was being cached and iptables rules were not properly updated as the user changed the selection in the list
+    >  - found and fixed major bug in per-app trans proxying; list of apps was being cached and iptables rules were not properly updated as the user changed the selection in the list

-On August 6, we released Libevent 2.0.6-rc, the first release
+-   On August 6, we released Libevent 2.0.6-rc, the first release
      candidate of the new Libevent 2.0 series.
 The main new feature that
      we want from Libevent 2.0 is its support for buffer-based (rather than
      socket-based) network abstractions, which will let us support Windows the
      way it wants to be supported.
 The new Libevent includes a wide variety of
      other features that will make our lives easier too, ranging from making
      it easier to support multi-threaded crypto operations to making it easier
      to modularly change Tor's transport from TLS-over-TCP to other options.
 See [http://levent.git.sourceforge.net/git/gitweb.cgi?p=levent/levent;a=blob;...](http://levent.git.sourceforge.net/git/gitweb.cgi?p=levent/levent;a=blob;f=ChangeLog;hb=fe008ed656766266b93cdf2083f5b8bc50e6aad3 "http://levent.git.sourceforge.net/git/gitweb.cgi?p=levent/levent;a=blob;f=ChangeLog;hb=fe008ed656766266b93cdf2083f5b8bc50e6aad3")

 **Funding**
  We finished the first year of our NSF grant, and wrote up the annual